NURS 105 Nursing Care Foundations Test 4 at Baton Rouge General Medical Center

 Explanation

-Which of the following is an example of cognitive learning in patient education?
+Which of the following is the first step in the nursing process when providing patient education?

 Explanation